drips-network/docs/docs/using-drips/using-a-gnosis-safe.md

 title: Using a Gnosis Safe With Drips
 ---

 For some teams using Drips, the team may prefer to use a Gnosis Safe rather than an individual Ethereum account -- for instance, for creating and managing a Community, in the case that the team wants the Community to be owned by more than one account.

 Connecting and using a Gnosis Safe with Drips is easy!
+Let's see how it works with the Drips webapp.
+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

+Connecting and using a Gnosis Safe with Drips is easy!
 Let's see how it works.